adityasz/clap-py/docs/docs/quickstart.md

   though the runtime behavior does not change.
-In the examples above, I always did this, even when it was not required, because it makes the intent clearer, especially when the type is a custom class like `Foo`: `foo: Foo` may be an argument group, a subcommand, or a positional, while `foo: Foo = arg()` can only be an argument.
+In the examples above, I always did this, even when it was not required, because it makes the intent clearer, especially when the type is a custom class like `Foo`: `foo: Foo` may be an argument group, a subcommand, or an argument, while `foo: Foo = arg()` can only be an argument.

 - If a field that contains the subcommand, make it the first field.
 (The order only matters for positionals; the subcommand is always parsed after all the positionals and options.)

     While I would have preferred a solution where it is at the bottom, I do not want to add a dummy function returning `Any` to the API.
 There exist workarounds, though: If the subcommand is optional, you can assign `None` to it.
 Alternatively, if you have something like `command: A | B | C`, you can assign an object of any one of these types to it: `command: A | B | C = A()`.
 The value is ignored by the library.
 Note that if the subcommand class `A` has a field without a default value (e.g., `num: int`, where you do not want to modify any attributes), you will have to assign a default to it (e.g., `num: int = arg()`).

 - For argument [groups][clap.group], you can call the constructor without any arguments and assign that, e.g.: